JaelDS/Network-Design-Case-Study/network-security-testing.md

 - Rogue DHCP offers blocked
 - Only trusted ports allow DHCP server messages
 - Legitimate DHCP continues to function

+### Test Status: NOT SUPPORTED
+> Configuration requires fixing to fit software limitations, because of this this test was not implemented.

 ### Test 3.3: Dynamic ARP Inspection